 '''

-input(<prompt string>)
+eval(ask(<prompt string>))

 '''

-This function prints out <prompt string> in the IDLE window and waits for the user to enter a Python expression.
+This function prints out <prompt string> in the pop-up window and waits for the user to enter a Python expression.
 The expression is evaluated and its result is returned as a value of the input function.